This post may contain affiliate links.

 Where Can You Swim in Port Douglas?
 Four Mile Beach

 Four Mile Beach is a long, sandy picture-postcard tropical beach, but can you swim there?
-Yes, you can, so long as the beach is open.
+Yes, you can, swim at Four Mile Beach, so long as the beach is open.

 Port Douglas lies on a narrow sandy spit of land, Four Mile Beach and The Coral Sea is to the east.
 Dickson’s Inlet is to the west.

 The section of beach near Macrossan St (The heart of Port Douglas village, where you’ll find shops and restaurants) is generally considered a safe swimming beach and you will find a lifeguard station here.